vulekamali/treasury-ckan/README.md

 ### S3

-Create a bucket and a programmatic access user, and grant the user full access to the bucket with the following policy
+Create a bucket and a programmatic access user, and grant the user full access to the bucket with the following policy.

+Unckeck "Block all public access" - ckan must be able to grant public access to files.

 ```
 {